dyo/dyo/docs/api.md

-example that we began with, we did not create a component with `dio.createComponent()` but rather just used a pure function that we passed to `dio.createRender(here)` this is because `.createRender` creates a statefull component out of the object/function we pass to it if it fits the criterion of a statefull component and a stateless component if it does'nt.
+example that we began with, we did not create a component with `dio.createComponent()` but rather just used a pure function that we passed to `dio.createRender(here)` this is because `.createRender` will create a component if what was passed to it was not a component.

-Ok lets quickly go over some mount examples.
+Lets quickly go over some mount examples.

 ```javascript
 document || document.querySelector('.myapp')